 value lost in the misfortune.

-People respond to incentives, and incentives are determined by costs and benefits.
-Because insurance changes the costs of misfortune, insurance should change people's behavior.
-They should make less effort to avoid misfortune, and this change in behavior is called moral hazard.
+People respond to incentives--they respond to changes in costs and benefits.
+Hence, insurance should change people's behavior because insurance reduces the costs of misfortune.
+When people make less effort to avoid misfortune as a result of insurance, this change in behavior is called moral hazard.
 For example, if an accident costs a person $1000 but insurance pays $900, the insured person has less incentive

 to take steps to avoid the accident or misfortune.